QC20-W ballbar system

 In use the balls of the sensor are kinematically located in the magnetic cups.
 This arrangement enables the ballbar to measure minute variations in radius as the machine follows a programmed circular path around the mount on the machine table.

-The data collected is sent to a PC, where Renishaw's software calculates overall measures of positioning accuracy (circularity, circular deviation) in accordance with international standards such as ISO 230-4 and ANSI/ASME B5.54 or in Renishaw's own analysis reports.
+The data collected is sent to a PC, where Ballbar 20 software calculates overall measurements of positioning accuracy (circularity, circular deviation) in accordance with international standards or in Renishaw's own analysis reports.
 This report uses a unique mathematical analysis to diagnose many additional individual machine errors from the set of linear readings.
 Data is displayed graphically as well as in numeric format to aid and support diagnosis.

 Benefits of ballbar testing